 Lists without call numbers or with incomplete citations.

 Please allow 2 weeks for processing lists at the beginning of the semester.
 At other times allow 1 or 2 days.

 Faculty members are invited to visit the Reserves Office, located in Room 146, for any assistance they may need with their Course Reserves.

-The Library Committee, the Textbook Subcommittee of the EPI Inclusive Pedagogy working group, and the Libraries are pleased to announce a new textbook reserve pilot for 2019/20.
+In Fall 2021, the Libraries resumed the textbook purchase program, which was started as a pilot project in 2019 and was suspended during Spring 2020.
 At the request of the professor, the Libraries will purchase copies of textbooks that are required reading for a course.
-We will purchase multiple copies at a ratio of 1 book for every 10 enrolled students, to be placed on Course Reserve upon the request of the instructor.
+We will purchase copies, to be placed on Course Reserve, at a ratio of 1 book for every 10 enrolled students.

 Faculty can use the Video Screening Form to reserve DVDs and VHS for classroom screenings.
 Please allow 3 business days to process requests.

 Note: Putting a DVD or VHS in the Course Reserves for your class does not guarantee it will be available on the date you wish to screen it.
 Please use the form to ensure the film is available on the date needed.

 Faculty may submit documents to be placed on Moodle by: